 My inner introvert wants to curl up in a ball in the corner as I think about the feeling of walking into a room of acquaintances to make small talk about the weather or how good/bad the local sports team is (in my case, they are usually complaining about the Oilers).
 I can almost feel myself standing in uncomfortable shoes, drinking cold coffee out of a tiny hotel cup, and plastering a smile on my face as I count down the minutes until I can politely excuse myself.

-Now we also have online networking events added to the mix which adds additional layers of challenge with glitchy technology, poor sound quality, and unclear social norms.
-Sitting in your living room in your yoga pants and blouse combination, hoping your kid/pet/partner doesn’t cause a scene behind you while you try to introduce yourself in a breakout room.
+And now we also have online networking events added to the mix, which adds additional layers of challenge with glitchy technology, poor sound quality, and unclear social norms.
+Now it’s sitting in your living room in your yoga pants and blouse combination, hoping your kid/pet/partner doesn’t cause a scene behind you while you try to introduce yourself in a breakout room.

-Going to an event, or attending one online, and leaving feeling terrible is a waste.
-It’s a waste of your time, energy, and passion.
+Going to an event, or attending one online, and leaving feeling terrible is a waste of your time and energy.

-The following are the intentional approaches I have learned so I can attend fewer events and get more out of the ones I do attend.
+The following are the intentional approaches you can take to attend fewer networking events and get more value out of the ones you do attend.

 9 ways to get more out of networking by being intentional